ZeNyfh/misc-scripts/README.md

 ### changeJava.ps1

 I remember this sort of worked, this is the Windows equivalent of changeJava.sh, I don't use Windows anymore however, this is here for archival purposes.
 Though, if you find this useful feel free to use it/add more to it with a PR. :)
+<br><br>

+## JavaScript

+### cyrillicToPolish.js

+- **Tamper Monkey Script**

+- Transliterates Cyrillic text to Polish equivalent text on specific web pages dynamically.

+Manually defined to use: YouTube, Genius Lyrics, Lyrics Translate, and Online Notepad.

+This has also been through many iterations, currently on version 1.6 as of writing.
+Sadly I don't have the version history for this which would've been fun.
+This started off as a standalone python project, I have many spinoff transliterators written in python, but Russian to Polish was the first one I made.
+<br><br>